uhauha2929/stutils/README.md

-### stutils
+## stutils
-String, text, file processing, and more.
+Provide and organize some related string, text and file processing methods for personal learning and use.

 ### Installation
 ```bash